yuzhangoscar/playwright-e2e-fpmarket-demo/README.md

 - Builds the Docker image with latest code
 - Runs all Playwright tests in the container
-- Saves test results and reports to local directories
+- Saves test results, Playwright reports, and **Allure results** to local directories
+- **Maintains consistency** with CI/CD environment (same volume mounts as GitHub Actions)

 #### Advanced Docker Usage